Ross and Cynthia Ulrich

 Since 1999, Daniel and Christy have worked among the Konkomba tribe, preaching the Gospel and, more recently, mentoring the church leaders.
 Daniel also directs SENT 1 and SENT 2, our training schools focused on youth discipleship and missions motivation.

 Tonya teaches conversational English and phonics to elementary school children.
 She lives in two rooms of a Ghanaian family’s compound in Kpasanado, just across the village from Nate and Lysanne.
-For six months, Shannon Miller from Ohio is joining Tonya in her work.

 We currently have a couple living in the Middle East, doing Arabic language-learning with their two-year-old girl and newborn son.
 Their vision is to stay on in their country of choice, for at least the next two years doing language study, before they continue on to the next phase of ministry.
 Their goal is to train disciples who can lead the church planting effort among their own people.